qeeqbox/social-analyzer/README.md

 - Adding the generic websites detections (These need some reviewing, but I will try to add them in 2021)

 ## Resources
-- api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery and font-awesome
+- api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery, wikipedia and font-awesome
 - Let me know if i missed a reference or resource!

 ## Disclaimer\Notes